 Photo: DQmountaingirl, via flickr

-This special place is a bit younger than other farms.
+Located on picturesque Sauvie Island,this special place is a bit younger than other farms.
 Opened in the 1990s, Columbia Farms has over 80 acres with more than 15 varieties of berries.
-The farm practices thoughtful growing practices like integrated pest management and crop rotation so you can feel good about letting your little berry picker take bites .
-Bring a picnic for lunch under the gazebo, and enjoy a day on this quiet working farm.
+The farm practices thoughtful growing practices like integrated pest management and crop rotation so you can feel good about letting your little berry picker take bites.

 Open starting in June, Tue.-Sun.
 9 a.m.-5 p.m.